Admin-7/Mr-Robot-techniques/Home.md

 If you're looking to get involved, consider exploring this wiki!
 There's plenty here for you to expand, critique, and share.
 Since there's a lot here, this list suggests a few pages to start from:

 * [[New member orientation guide]] - Self-paced walk-through to familiarize yourself with how we get shit done.
+* [[Social rules]] - Please read this short page designed to help you become a valuable and valued participant in our spaces.
 * [[Security culture]] - Before you can fuck shit up, you need to get this shit down.

 # [[Foundations]]